strong-code/sfbaybeat.github.io/_posts/2014-04-04-imgur-raises-40-million-cat-pictures-andreesen-horowitz.md

 This funding comes hot on the heels of high-profile attempted deals with other social media startups earlier this year.
-Facebook's acquisition of Snapchat for 3 billion selfies fell through in February, but later succeeded at acquiring WhatsApp for 16 billion in real money and 3 billion in imaginary handwavey money.
+Facebook's acquisition of Snapchat for 3 billion selfies fell through in February, but later had success with at the acquisition of WhatsApp for 16 billion in real money and 3 billion in imaginary handwavey money.